briandfoy/briandfoy.github.io/_posts/2004-12-21-bbedit-8-0-a-developer-s-viewpoint.md

 Affrus starts up and waits at the first statement.
 The debugger is running the script when it opens the new window, but I get the first virtual breakpoint for free, so I can set up what I want to do before I continue.
 I need to keep editing in the BBEdit window, since any changes in the Affrus window don't fold back into the code.

 The integration goes the other way too.
 Affrus has an "Edit in BBEdit" option.
-I'm not a big fan of the Affrus editor mostly because I'm a big fan of BBEdit.
+I'm not a big fan of the Affrus editor, mostly because I'm a big fan of BBEdit.
 These two could be more tightly integrated, but these are not bad first steps, especially since they come from two different companies.

 ## Things That Are Still Missing